caseybackes/galvanize_capstone_one/README.md

 - Bike Number – Includes ID number of bike used for the trip _(type:string; ex: 'W22771')_
 - Member Type – Indicates whether user was a "registered" member (Annual Member, 30-Day Member or Day Key Member) or a "casual" rider (Single Trip, 24-Hour Pass 3-Day Pass or 5-Day Pass) _(type:string; ex: 'Member' or 'Casual')_

-**[Note]** Additionally, a new feature column was made during the EDA to transform the 'Start date' data type as a datetime() object.
+**[Note]** Additionally, two new feature columns were made during the EDA.
+First was to transform values in the 'Start date' column into a different data type  - a datetime() object.
 This allowed segmentation of transactions during various times of the day - categorized as 'morning', 'afternoon', and 'evening' rides.
+Also, additional datasets were collected to introduce additional features to the primary dataset - specifically the latitude and longitude coordinates of the bike stations.
+Additional useful GIS datasets came from the OpenData.gov.dc website containing geographical boundary and street map lines - this dramatically helped visuallize the distribution of bike stations across DC.
+Finally, from the same source were additional GIS datasets describing the DC Metro Rail transit system.
+A tutorial of working with GIS data is outside the scope of this project, but the 'GEOMETRY' column from the shape files were the most helpful from the GIS datasets.
+Below is an example of the primary data in raw form without additional columns.

 |   |Duration  |Start date            | End date           |Start station number | Start station                             |End station number |End station                            |Bike number  |Member type       |